elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 # Embedded Schemas

 Embedded schemas allow you to define and validate structured data that is nested within another struct.
-This data can live exclusively in memory, or can be stored in the database with an initial migration.
+This data can live exclusively in memory, or can be stored in the database.

 Some use cases for embedded schemas include: